cloudevents/spec/discovery/spec.md

 There is no requirement that the Services in the request are processed in the order in which they appear.

-Upon successfully processing the request, the HTTP Response Body MUST include an array of Services that match the order of the array of Services specified in the request.
+Upon successfully processing the request, the HTTP response body MUST be an array of Services that match the order of the array of Services specified in the request.
 The Services in the response MUST include at least the `id` attribute and SHOULD include the remaining Service attributes as they existed